Indian Rotis, 150 different Rotis across India

 Roti is found in abundance in every Indian kitchen and generally preferred in at least one meal.
 Here are some recipes with a variety of flour and millets.

-Traditionally Roti’s are cooked on a flat pan and later put on direct flame for it to rise and puff.
-The phulka is a daily bread for many regions in India.
+Gujarati roti recipes.
+The most common of all roti's in a Gujarati household is the phulka or lovingly called as Rotli in Gujarati.
+Traditionally rotlis are cooked on a tava and later put on direct flame for it to rise and puff.
 A drizzle of ghee or oil is the finishing touch given to this light on stomach flatbread.

-Nothing like a thick bajra rotla along with some fresh white butter and jaggery in winter season.
-The rotla can be served with baingan bharta to make it a full meal.
+Similarly, Winters are incomplete without a thick bajra rotla along with some fresh white butter and jaggery The rotla can be served with baingan bharta to make it a full meal.
+Another popular creation is the Satpadi roti which is made using seven grains and an assortment of spices.

 Maharashtra's go to breakfast is thalipeeth which is an iron rich flatbread made using multiple flours.
-Serve along with some spicy thecha and curd!
+Serve along with some spicy thecha and curd.
+Also, you can enhance them with an addition of vegetables to make variants of it.
+Sabudana thalipeeth, rava thalipeeth, methi thalipeeth are some other famous Maharashtrian flatbreads.

 North Indian Rotis